reactiveui/ReactiveUI.SourceGenerators/README.md

 # ReactiveUI.SourceGenerators
 Use source generators to generate ReactiveUI objects.

-Not taking public contributions at this time

 These Source Generators were designed to work in full with ReactiveUI V19.5.31 and newer supporting all features, currently:
 - [Reactive]
 - [ObservableAsProperty]
+- [ObservableAsProperty(PropertyName = "ReadOnlyPropertyName")]
 - [ReactiveCommand]
 - [ReactiveCommand(CanExecute = nameof(IObservableBoolName))] with CanExecute
 - [ReactiveCommand][property: AttribueToAddToCommand] with Attribute passthrough